 Disclaimer: As Windows XP and Windows 2003 do not provide any API for encryption of hibernation files, VeraCrypt has to modify undocumented components of Windows XP/2003 in order to allow users to encrypt hibernation files.
 Therefore, VeraCrypt cannot guarantee that Windows XP/2003 hibernation files will always be encrypted.
 In response to our public complaint regarding the missing API, Microsoft began providing a public API for encryption of hibernation files on Windows Vista and later versions of Windows.
+VeraCrypt has used this API and therefore is able to safely encrypt hibernation files under Windows Vista and later versions of Windows.
 Therefore, if you use Windows XP/2003 and want the hibernation file to be safely encrypted, we strongly recommend that you upgrade to Windows Vista or later.